2015 Report CardRead our 2015 Report Card for Heller »

 View All » (including bills from previous years)

-From May 2011 to Apr 2016, Heller missed 56 of 1,481 roll call votes, which is 3.8%.
-This is much worse than the median of 1.6% among the lifetime records of senators currently serving.
+From May 2011 to May 2016, Heller missed 56 of 1,504 roll call votes, which is 3.7%.
+This is worse than the median of 1.6% among the lifetime records of senators currently serving.
 ProPublica has tracked 30 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|